 - A clean area to stage your art

-Lighting is seriously the most important part about photographing your art.
+Lighting is seriously the most important part of photographing your art.
 I can’t say that enough.
 If your lighting sucks, even the best camera won’t be able to help you much.

 - Angle your lights at roughly 45 degrees to your art.
 Don’t shine anything directly on your art.
 Especially if you use a gloss finish of any kind.
 If you see glare, move the lights around.